 Martinez hit .312 with a .418 on-base percentage and a .515 slugging percentage while amassing 1,219 runs, 2,247 hits, 514 doubles, 309 home runs, 1,261 RBI and 1,283 walks in 2,055 career games over 18 seasons — all in a Mariners uniform.

 He is one of 14 players in MLB history to post a lifetime slash line (batting average, on-base percentage and slugging percentage) of at least .310/.410/.510 in at least 5,000 career plate appearances.
-Of the 13 other players to do so, nine are Hall of Famers — Ty Cobb, Jimmie Foxx, Lou Gehrig, Hank Greenberg, Rogers Hornsby, Stan Musial, Babe Ruth and Ted Williams.
-He becomes the 10th Hall of Famer of that group.
+Of the 13 other players to do so, eight are Hall of Famers — Ty Cobb, Jimmie Foxx, Lou Gehrig, Hank Greenberg, Rogers Hornsby, Stan Musial, Babe Ruth and Ted Williams.
+Martinez becomes the ninth Hall of Famer of that group.

 “Sometimes it’s amazing when I look at my numbers in comparison to the greatest players that I admired,” he said.
 “It’s surreal to think about it.
 But again, you played day by day and concentrated on at-bat by at-bat, at the end of your career, you have your numbers.”